n-sikka/vadym-farewell-speech/SPEECH.md

 for those of you who doesn't know me... [make a pause and exhale] Actually, everyone knows me.

+Back when I was born, I only had one dream.
+To work at OD, quit it, and during my quitting speech recipe the first verse of the 1995 Hit Song "I'm the Scatman".

+Ahem:

+Ba-da-ba-da-ba-be
+bop bop bodda bope
+Bop ba bodda bope
+Be bop ba bodda bope
+Bop ba bodda

 ### JOKING PART
 I loved working here until Antonio joined.
 Since then I feel threatened by him.
 As now he is the biggest guy around here. [don't laugh here, this is a painfull moment for you]